Subhan-des/visual-focus-analyzer/README.md

 # Visual Focus Analyzer
+### Developed by Subhan

-Visual Focus Analyzer is a desktop-based UI attention analysis tool that generates saliency heatmaps from screenshots.
+Visual Focus Analyzer is a desktop-based UI attention analysis tool built by Subhan for generating saliency heatmaps from screenshots.

-It helps identify where users are most likely to focus, making it useful for CRO, UI/UX design, and layout optimization.
+It helps identify where users are most likely to focus on a design, making it useful for CRO, UI/UX analysis, landing page reviews, CTA visibility checks, and visual hierarchy improvement.

 ---

-## Preview
+## What It Does

-(Add your heatmap screenshot here later if you want)
+Visual Focus Analyzer allows users to upload screenshots of websites, landing pages, or app screens and generate attention heatmaps that highlight likely focus areas.

+This makes it easier to review whether a design is drawing attention to the right places before making development or CRO decisions.

 ---

-## Features
+## Key Features

 - Upload UI screenshots
 - Generate visual attention heatmaps
-- Desktop app experience (no coding required after setup)
+- Desktop app workflow
-- Adjustable image width slider for performance control
 - Downloadable heatmap output
+- Adjustable image width slider for better performance and smoother processing
+- Simple interface for non-technical users

 ---

 ## Use Cases

 - Conversion Rate Optimization (CRO)
-- UI/UX design validation
+- UI/UX design reviews
 - Landing page analysis
-- CTA visibility testing
+- CTA visibility validation
-- Visual hierarchy improvement
+- Visual hierarchy testing
+- Early design decision support

 ---